mattiafranchi89-debug/Applicazione-Finale/replit.md

   - ✅ All CallUpData fields present in database
   - ✅ API endpoint tested and functional
   - ✅ Frontend receives complete data structure
+  - ✅ Added defensive checks in CallUpTab component
+  - ✅ Data validation on load ensures all fields have defaults
+  - ✅ Optional chaining prevents crashes from missing fields